sigmorphon/2024TokenST/README.md

 ### Data
 Training and development data are UTF-8-encoded tab-separated values files.
 Each example occupies a single line and consists of the input word, the input definition, and the corresponding output category.
 The following shows two lines of the training data:

-    clerking  the activity of recording business transactions  true ammo  alternatively placed in genus Martynia  false
+    clerking  the activity of recording business transactions  1 ammo  alternatively placed in genus Martynia  0

 ## Subtask 2: Word and Morphology
 Classify whether a given word contains a given morphology.